Nebo15/qbill.docs/source/includes/_best_practices.md

 ## Versioning

-All API calls should be made with a X-API-Version header which guarantees that your call is using the correct API version.
+All API calls should be made with a ```X-API-Version``` header which guarantees that your call is using the correct API version.
 Version is passed in as a date (UTC) of the implementation in YYYY-MM-DD format.

 If no version is passed, the newest will be used and a warning will be shown.
 Under no circumstances should you always pass in the current date as that will return the current version which might break your implementation.

 ## SSL certificates

 We recommend that all users obtain an SSL certificate and serve any data that is stored in our service over HTTPS.
+Also we don't allow to add a webhook that doesn't support SSL encryption.

 We don't have a specific preferred vendor for SSL certificates, but we recommend that you stick with a well-known provider (e.g. Network Solutions, GoDaddy, Namecheap).
 Generally speaking, most certificates will be similar, so it's up to you to determine what fits your needs best.

+You can test your server with a [SSL Server Test](https://www.ssllabs.com/ssltest/).

 ## HTTP Redirects